Live in Paris 1973

 Live in Paris 1973 is a live double-album by German krautrock band Can, recorded at a performance of the band at L'Olympia in Paris, France.
 It was released on vinyl and CD by Spoon Records on 23 February 2024, two weeks after the death of Can member Damo Suzuki on 9 February 2024.

 Live in Paris 1973 is the fourth live album in a series prepared by Can founding member Irmin Schmidt and producer/engineer René Tinner, and the first official live release to feature vocalist Suzuki.
 The live performance features Schmidt, Holger Czukay, Michael Karoli, Jaki Liebezeit and Suzuki.
 It was one of the last concerts Suzuki performed in with Can.
 He left the band soon after Future Days was recorded.
 Schmidt and Tinner went on to assemble two additional Can live albums in 2024.
 (Note: The six live albums prepared by Irmin Schmidt and René Tinner are Live in Stuttgart 1975 (2021), Live in Brighton 1975 (2021), Live in Cuxhaven 1976 (2022), Live in Paris 1973 (2024), Live in Aston 1977 (2024) and Live in Keele 1977 (2024).)

 Music

 The material on Live in Paris 1973 was sourced from tapes archived at Spoon Records, plus concert recordings by British fan, Andrew Hall.
 Bootleg recordings of this concert of varying quality have circulated for many years; for this official release, however, the audio quality of the source tapes was restored and enhanced by engineer and producer René Tinner.

 The five track titles on the album are numbered in German: “Eins” (“One”), “Zwei” (“Two”), "Drei" (Three"), “Vier” (“Four”) and "Fünf" ("Five").
 The music is improvised, with three of the tracks, "Zwei", "Drei" and "Fünf" being improvised extensions of three Can songs, "One More Night", "Spoon" and "Vitamin C" respectively.
-The songs are from their 1972 album Ege Bamyasi, which had been released three months before the L'Olympia concert.
+The songs are from their 1972 album Ege Bamyasi, which had been released sixth months before the L'Olympia concert.